team-telnyx/telnyx-java/docs/CampaignApi.md

 ## getCampaignMnoMetadata

-> Object getCampaignMnoMetadata(campaignId)
+> MnoMetadata getCampaignMnoMetadata(campaignId)

 Get Campaign Mno Metadata

-Get the campaign metadata for each MNO it was submitted to
+Get the campaign metadata for each MNO it was submitted to.

 ### Example